-development The and use materials for specific purposes is an important human endeavour.
-In this unit students investigate the chemical properties of a range of materials from metals and salts to polymers nanomaterials.
-Usina and knowledge of elements and atomic structure students explore explain the relationships between properties, structure and bonding forces within and between particles that vary in size from the visible, through nanoparticles, to molecules and atoms.
-Students examine the modification of metals, assess the factors that affect the formation of ionic crystals and investigate a range of non-metallic substances molecules to polymers and giant lattices and relate their structures to specific applications.
+The development and use of materials for specific purposes is an important human endeavour.
+In this unit students investigate the chemical properties of a range of materials from metals and salts to polymers and nanomaterials.
+Using their knowledge of elements and atomic structure students explore and explain the relationships between properties, structure and bonding forces within and between particles that vary in size from the visible, through nanoparticles, to molecules and atoms.
+Students examine the modification of metals, assess the factors that affect the formation of ionic crystals and investigate a range of non-metallic substances from molecules to polymers and giant lattices and relate their structures to specific applications.